CALL FOR PROPOSALS TO HOST THE 6th IATIS CONFERENCE (2018)

 - putting together the Conference Advisory Panel

-2. The Local Organizing Committee
+2. The Local Organizing Committee consists of:

 - the Chair(s) of the Conference Organizing Committee, and